 What is DONE?

 The Department of Neighborhood Empowerment, the Los Angeles City Agency that oversees Neighborhood Councils.
-To contact DONE please visit www.lacityneighborhoods.com.
+They have changed their name to Empower LA.
+To contact EmpowerLA please visit www.lacityneighborhoods.com or www.Empowerla.com

 Who are the Stakeholders of the WLASNC?